stevefjong/redhat/_posts/2018-11-17-ownCloud-installation-quickstart.markdown

 These procedures also assume a user familiar with installing MacOS packages.

 **Note**: Before putting an ownCloud server into production, you will need to ensure that your system has the resources to support the traffic and ever-increasing volume of data that your users will require.
-For details on deployment, go to <https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html>.
+For details on deployment, go to ["Deployment Considerations"](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html) in the ownCloud Server Administration Manual.

 ## Installing the ownCloud Package